agrostar/zzapi/README.md

 ## Top level objects

-* `common`: optional, applies to all requests.
+* `common`: optional, applies to all requests (unless overridden in a request).
 Each of the sub-elements is also optional.
 * `requests`: a collection of requests as key-value pairs where the key is the request name (or title) and the value is a request object.

 ### common